haskell/haskell-ide-engine/docs/Build.md

     - `stack`
     - `git`
 * is completely functional right after a simple `git clone` and after every `git pull`
-* one-stop-shop for building and naming all executables required for using `hie` in IDEs.
 * prevents certain build failures by either identifying a failed precondition (such as wrong `stack` version) or by performing the necessary steps so users can't forget them (such as invoking `git` to update submodules)